Ichthyostega/yoshimi-test/README.md

 Note:
 - (*) we also need the C++17 `<filesystem>` — GCC-9 or above should be fine.
 - (**): we use libSndfile only for reading/writing WAV files.
-If further dependencies are problematic, you might `configure --disable-alsa --disable-external-libs` to omit ALSA, FLAC and Vorbis.
+If further dependencies are problematic, you might build libSndfile with `configure --disable-alsa --disable-external-libs` to omit ALSA, FLAC and Vorbis.

 ## Launching the tests